pssolanki111/polygon/README.md

 -  Websocket streaming (both callback and async based)
 -  Market Info, News, Holidays, Schedules
 -  Async support for REST endpoints
+-  Built In stream reconnection functionality (only async stream, callback stream in progress)

 and more...